 Wrap your laughing gear around the contender for Melbourne's best burger at Crown's expansive gastro-pub, which also boasts an epic cocktail list. - View More

-With all the action crammed into the stunning surrounds of Albert Park, it's hard to believe there can be much more happening in Melbourne.
-Beyond the Formula 1® Paddock, though, you'll find enough theatre, exhibitions, concerts and festivals to fill your post-race evenings.
-Pack your appetite to take advantage of scrumptious food and wine festival events, or catch a theatre performance or stage show.
-Wander through free galleries for a whirlwind glimpse at the local art scene, or get your dose of culture by taking a tour of Melbourne's striking public artworks.
+With all the revved-up action crammed into the stunning surrounds of Albert Park, it's hard to believe there can be much more happening in Melbourne.
+Beyond the F1 paddock, though, you'll find a city that is well and truly in party mode.
+As temperatures cool and nights remain long, Melbourne in March boasts enough festivals, theatre, exhibitions, concerts and festivals to ensure your post-race evenings and race-free days are jam-packed and crammed with culture.
 See our five picks to get you started.

 Raise a toast to regional producers and savour a meal and a glass of wine at delicious food festival events, including the World's Longest Lunch. - View More

 Based on Baz Lurhmann’s much loved Australian film, Strictly Ballroom the Musical arrives at Her Majesty’s Theatre Melbourne in January.
 Join in the fun and experience all the glitz, glamour and laughs! - View More